Ultrasound - Breast

 - Ultrasound may help detect and classify a breast lesion that cannot be interpreted adequately through mammography alone.

-- Using ultrasound, physicians are able to determine that many areas of clinical concern are due to normal tissue (such as fat lobules) or benign cysts.
+- Using ultrasound, doctors are able to determine that many areas of clinical concern are due to normal tissue (such as fat lobules) or benign cysts.
 For most women 30 years of age and older, a mammogram will be used together with ultrasound.
-For women under age 30, ultrasound alone is often sufficient to determine whether an area of concern needs a biopsy or not.
+For women under age 30, ultrasound alone is often enough to determine whether an area of concern needs a biopsy or not.

 - Standard diagnostic ultrasound has no known harmful effects on humans.